 Finally, training should be fun!

-Training and socialization are among the dog care pillars for a healthy and happy dog.
+Training and socialization are among the Boston Terrier Care pillars for a healthy and happy dog.
 That’s why it’s important to start training your Boston as soon as possible, regardless of him being a puppy or an adult dog.